Mike MacIntosh

-Mike MacIntosh (born 1944) was the senior pastor of Horizon Christian Fellowship in San Diego, California, and is a Protestant leader in the United States.
+Mike MacIntosh (born 1944) is the senior pastor of Horizon Christian Fellowship in San Diego, California, and is a Protestant leader in the United States.

+Ministry

-MacIntosh became involved with Calvary Chapel after his conversion under the ministry of evangelist Lonnie Frisbee.
+MacIntosh became involved with Calvary Chapel after his conversion to Christianity under the ministry of evangelist Lonnie Frisbee.
 He then went on to pastor Horizon Christian Fellowship, a Calvary Chapel affiliate, beginning in 1974.
-He is also the organizer of Festival of Life, an international evangelical outreach program.